Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Mageslayer**: Whenever you hit a target that is concentrating with _Lich Bane_, they have disadvantage on the consentration check, and their next spell costs 3 more mana.

 _You have +2 to attack and damage rolls when using this magical weapon_
 ---

+## Locket of the Iron Solari

+- 10,000 Gold
+- Wonderous
+- Attunement

+**Haste**: Cool downs on runes and items are reduced by 6 seconds

+**Protection**: You gain +1 to ac and saving throws.

+**Devotion**: As an action you can pray for aid and protection over your friends.
+Chose up to 6 targets within 30ft.
+The targets are blessed for 18 seconds and gain temproary hitpoints equal to three times your level.
+Devoation has a cool down of 48 seconds.

+---